Where are they now?

 Sofia Lopatina (Russia)

 MA thesis (2017): From Komsomol Activists to Clandestine Reformists: the Leningrad Underground Group “Kolokol” (1961-1965)

-PhD Candidate in History, IMPRS ANARCHIE, Max Planck Institute for Social Anthropology, Halle.
+PhD student, IMPRS ANARCHIE, Max Planck Institute for Social Anthropology, Halle.

 Andrew Mike Cragg (United Kingdom)

 MA thesis (2017): A Socialist Schism: The response of British leftists to the collapse of Yugoslavia, 1989-2000

 PhD candidate, Central European University, Budapest.

 Adrian Grama (Romania)

 PhD thesis (2017): Laboring Along: Industrial Workers and the Making of Postwar Romania (1944-1958)

 Postdoctoral researcher, Graduate School for East and Southeast European Studies, University of Regensburg.